Tuesday, 15 August 2023

 The Doge’s palace - we enjoyed it from the outside!

-We skirted the Square and monuments taking pix as we went and then ducked down an alley to avoid the masses.
-We found a wee snack bar serving delicious fresh bread rolls stuffed to overflowing with slices of porchetta and importantly ice cold drinks - it is pretty hot here!
+We skirted the Square and monuments taking photos as we went and then ducked down an alley to avoid the masses.
+We found a wee snack bar serving delicious fresh bread rolls stuffed to overflowing with slices of porchetta and importantly ice cold drinks - it is pretty hot today!

 A great little lunch bar

-Our next destination was the Jewish Ghetto (thanks for the tip Deanne).
+Our next destination was the Jewish Ghetto.
 We weren't entirely sure where to find it but knew the general direction and that entailed a great trip along the Grand Canal.
-The waterbus service is terrific - once you work out directions etc!
+The waterbus service is terrific - once you work out directions!

 The water reflections under the bridge caught my eye.
 So beautiful